 Just as we're mildly obsessed with the royals in life, so too, are we fascinated with TV series and films based on the monarchy.
-From the sumptuous sets, lavish costumes and must-see performances, we've scoured the streaming and film reel landscapes to find some of the best royal-related programming to get stuck into while we continue lockdown
+The Crown Season 4 is on the way very soon, but while we wait, we've scoured the streaming and film reel landscapes to find some of the best royal-related programming to get stuck into

 BBC series Versailles tells the story of King Louis XIV.
 The show begins when the king is 28-years-old and decides to make his royal hunting lodge into a grand palace known as Versailles.
 The Sun King, as he is later called, ultimately succeeds and while his reign is intriguing, the setting almost overshadows everything.
 Ornate interiors, grand architecture, and expansive gardens make this one so visually appealing (some scenes were filmed at Versailles), you'll want to watch it to the end.
 This is a slow burner, but two episodes in, you'll find yourself hooked.

 The White Queen follows the machinations of three powerful women as they attempt to manoeuvre through a bitter and violent war for the throne that has pitted the House of York against the House of Lancaster.
 The show, based on Philippa Gregory's series of historical novels, was a hit in the US, but slipped under the radar here.
 The show follows Elizabeth Woodville (Rebecca Ferguson), consort to Edward IV of England, Margaret Beaufort (Amanda Hale) of the House of Lancaster and Anne Neville (Faye Marsay), queen consort of Richard III.
 And for those that don't know, Margaret Beaufort was the grandmother of Henry VIII, so you might think it a sort of prequel before diving into The Tudors.